Spicy Tuna Onigiri [ピリ辛マグロおにぎり]

 - To make the spicy tuna salad, drain the can of 142 g Ahi tuna in olive oil then transfer to a bowl and break up the tuna chunks into small flakes using a fork.
 Add 2 Tbsp.
 Japanese Kewpie mayonnaise, 2 Tbsp.
 Sriracha and ½ tsp. soy sauce.
 Mix well to combine.
 If you do like too spicy, decrease the Sriracha.

-- Add the chopped 3 green onion, ½ tsp. lemon juice and 2 Tbsp. roasted black sesame seeds mix well.
+- Add the chopped 3 green onions or scallions, ½ tsp. lemon juice and 2 Tbsp. roasted black sesame seeds mix well.

 The Onigiri